Why Korean Parents Live in Their Cars for Their Children’s Education

 Time is monitored.

-In many families, education is not a child’s personal journey.
+In many families, education is not just a child’s personal journey.

 It is a family project.